 2015 Thai FA Cup Final starting lineup Buriram United 3 – 1 Muangthong United

-In 2015, Brazilian coach Alexandre Gama guided Buriram United to create history by winning all five competitions: Kor Royal Cup, Thai League T1, Thai FA Cup, Thai League Cup and Mekong Club Championship.
+In 2015, Brazilian coach Alexandre Gama guided Buriram United to create history by winning all five competitions: Kor Royal Cup, Thai Leagues T1, Thai FA Cup, Thai Leagues Cup and Mekong Club Championship.
 Buriram United became the first club in Asia to win the Quintuple.

-Moreover, the 2015 Buriram team is arguably regarded as the strongest in Thai League history after winning the 2015 Thai Premier League with an unbeaten record.
-The Brazilian forward Diogo Luis Santo broke the top scoring record with 33 goals from 32 games and received Thai League T1 Top Scorer and Player of the Year Awards at the end of the year.
+Moreover, the 2015 Buriram team is arguably regarded as the strongest in Thai Leagues history after winning the 2015 Thai Premier League with an unbeaten record.
+The Brazilian forward Diogo Luis Santo broke the top scoring record with 33 goals from 32 games and received Thai Leagues T1 Top Scorer and Player of the Year Awards at the end of the year.

 Buriram United Rivalries

 Buriram United has Muangthong United as their main rival.
-The two clubs are the powerhouses of Thai League 1 (T1).
-The rivalry between two clubs became a highly competitive relationship since they are the only two clubs that have won the Thai League 1 championships between them since the 2009 season.
+The two clubs are the powerhouses of Thai Leagues 1 (T1).
+The rivalry between two clubs became a highly competitive relationship since they are the only two clubs that have won the Thai Leagues 1 championships between them since the 2009 season.

 Buriram United and Muangthong United also represent widely different groups of supporters.
 Buriram represents the mostly rural people of the Thai countryside, while Muangthong United symbolizes the urban people in the Bangkok Metropolitan Region.
 Their rivalry also reflects political differences in Football Association of Thailand (FAT) since Muangthong United has the close relationship with FAT under the management of Worawi Makudi, while former politician Newin Chidchob became the polar opposite and frequently questions the transparency of FAT.